How to Handle Multiple Job Offers

 Develop a Decision Matrix

-Create a decision matrix to weigh each job option.
+A decision matrix can help you to weigh each job option.

 - List the 7 - 10 factors that you most value in a job, such as salary, benefits, stress level, learning potential, advancement opportunity, flexibility, work/life balance, etc.